airplanemodes/airdocs-python/statements/def.md

 ### Examples

-When one or more parameters have the form `parameter = expression`, the function is said to have “default parameter values.”
+When one or more parameters have the form `parameter = expression`, the function is said to have “default parameter values”.
 For a parameter with a default value, the corresponding **argument** may be omitted from a call, in which case the parameter’s default value is substituted.
 If a parameter has a default value, all following parameters up until the “`*`” must also have a default value — this is a syntactic restriction that is not expressed by the grammar.

 ```python
 # With two parameters and a default value